BobBuildTool/bob/doc/manual/configuration.rst

 particular tool actually requires network access.
 A prominent example are proprietary compilers that need to talk to a license server.
 Unless a package is built with such a compiler the network access is not needed.

+The ``environment`` attribute provides the ability to define environment variables that are automatically picked up by the recipe where the tool is used.
+This allows for much more fine-grained variable provisioning than :ref:`configuration-recipes-provideVars`.
+If multiple tools are used in a recipe they must define distinct variables because no particular order between tools is defined.
+The values defined in this attribute are subject to variable substitution.

 If no attributes except ``path`` are present the declaration may be abbreviated by giving the relative path directly::